technomancy/bussard/spoilers/characters.md

 Katilay.
 They also wipe the memory of the player character.
 Traxus feels guilt over having caused the wipe, and while he feels some anger at the Bohk team for doing it, he understands their motivation.

+## Clay Fenton

+Bit of a shady rogue who lives on Mecalle and deals in black-market equipment.
+He owes Elwin Dorath a favor from ages ago.

 ## Venantius Mamat